 1. Walk your worries away

-2. Be creative
+2. Get creative

-3. Spend time by yourself
+3. Alone time

 4. Listen to music

-5. Keep a gratitude diary
+5. Keep a diary